antgi/alx-low_level_programming/0x14-bit_manipulation/README.md

-This project focuses on Bit manipulation having 6 mandatory tasks
+This is a project on bit manipulation